lionelchambon/lionelchambon.github.io/_pages/coursework.md

 You can find our package documentation and GitHub repository [here.](https://github.com/Paulogcd/Replication_Carleton_et_al_2022.jl)

 ### Computational Economics *(Fall 2024)*
 This course, instructed by [Florian Oswald](https://floswald.github.io), introduced us to quantitative methods in economics using Julia, with a focus on optimization and dynamic programming.
-For our term project, together with [Etienne Compérat](https://ecomperat.github.io) and [Paulo Gugelmo Cavalheiro Dias](https://www.paulogcd.com), we built a package to replicate Monge-Naranjo, Alexander, Juan M. Sánchez, and Raül Santaeulàlia-Llopis.
-“Natural Resources and Global Misallocation.”
-American Economic Journal: Macroeconomics 11, no. 2 (2019): 79–126.
+For our term project, together with [Etienne Compérat](https://ecomperat.github.io) and [Paulo Gugelmo Cavalheiro Dias](https://www.paulogcd.com), we built a package to replicate Monge-Naranjo *et al.* (AEJ Macroeconomics, 2019).

 You can find our package documentation and GitHub repository [here.](https://github.com/lionelchambon/CompEcon_Replication-Project)